 Write things down

-Maybe journaling might be a bit too much when you have a lot on (it definitely is for me) but I found creating a calendar on Google Forms (Google version of Excel) helps me to visualize the next couple of weeks and the next couple of months.
+Maybe journaling might be a bit too much when you have a lot on (it definitely is for me) but I found creating a calendar on Google Calendar helps me to visualize the next couple of weeks and the next couple of months.
 My phone battery died recently and I used to note down EVERYTHING saved to my iPhone calendar, that died and that’s when I started to freak out.
-I even missed out on a friends invite to drinks last night as I merely forgot.
-For me, writing things down gives me clarity as an overview of everything going on.
-I can get a bit overwhelmed with stresses at work, keeping fit, having a good work/ life balance, making sure I see my family enough, dating, chores, driving lessons and blogging.
-Having one big calendar allows you to slot everything that you’re doing into one document.
+I even missed a friends invite to drinks as I merely forgot.
+For me, writing things down gives me clarity with everything going on.
+I can get a bit overwhelmed with stresses at work, keeping fit, having a good work/ life balance, making sure I see my family enough, dating, chores, blogging.
+Having one big calendar that allows you to slot everything systemically does wonders in calming me.

 Have a clear out

-Now I don’t know if you believe in this whole ‘feng-shui’ crap or not, but I think there is some substance to it.
-If my room is slightly untidy or I’ve left an outfit on the floor as I couldn’t decide what to wear, it makes me anxious.
+Now I don’t know if you believe in this whole ‘feng-shui’ stuff or not, but I think there is some substance to it.
+If my room is slightly untidy or I’ve left an outfit out as I couldn’t decide what to wear, it makes me anxious.
 Clutter can affect my mood and make me irritable, so definitely invest in storage space and get organising.
 I think this also works for office space, rearrange your desk at least once every two weeks.
 And that leads me on to…

 Take time off for yourself